-LiveWell Dorset is an integrated health improvement and lifestyle service, that supports people across Bournemouth, Poole and Dorset to lead healthy lifestyles.
-We support people to stop smoking, cut down their alcohol intake, take part in more exercise, lose weight and/or eat more healthily.
+LiveWell Dorset is a health improvement service that supports adults Dorset to lead healthier lifestyles.
+We help people to stop smoking, cut down on alcohol, get more active and achieve a healthy weight (and/or eat more healthily).
 We do this in a few ways:

-LiveWell Dorset is run by Public Health Dorset, who work as a part of Dorset Council and BCP Council.
-Public Health Dorset work to improve and protect the health of the whole population of Dorset, Bournemouth, Christchurch and Poole.
+LiveWell Dorset is run by Public Health Dorset, who work across BCP Council and Dorset Council to improve and protect the health of the whole Dorset population.